Soldier of the Mist: Reception

+Wendy Graham reviewed Soldier of the Mist for Adventurer magazine and stated that "It's not as satisfactory: elusive and strange, its full significance will not become clear until the final page of the final volume.
+But it certainly has something..."

 Kirkus Reviews described it as "marvelously fluent" and "evocative", while Space Gamer/Fantasy Gamer commented that readers would "either enjoy (the book) immensely or dislike (it) almost as strongly", and called it one "of life's wonders."